How to Hit a Hybrid Golf Club from Tee to Green

 If you keep topping your hybrid, it is because of a few reasons.
 These are the most common:

-Early extension and poor impact position
+Early extension and poor impact position:

 If you stand up out of your posture before impact, and your left arm and golf club make a straight line before impact, it can be difficult to control the bottom part of your swing.
-This means you actually get to impact position FRACTIONALLY too early and so the wrists need to flip and if you don't then the bottom of the club collides with the top of the ball.
-Grip plays an important role in ball striking.

-Swaying off and ahead of the ball
+Swaying off and ahead of the ball:

-Swaying was one of my worst problems in my golf swing because it can stopped me rotating back and through the ball.
-My head would move way back and then on the way to hit the ball, move in front of the ball.
+My head would move way back and then on the way to hit the ball, it would move in front of the ball.
 This is a guaranteed way to top and fat the golf ball.
-Here's my first ever golf lesson where I learned about this.
+The video below is my first ever golf lesson where I learned how to correct swaying:

-Misconception of how a hybrid works
+Misconception of how a hybrid works:

-Most handicap golfers think they need to flip and scoop the ball into the air instead of hitting down and allowing the loft and club design to get the ball airborne.
-The reason this leads to topped shots is because most mid handicapper or high handicappers will fall onto their back foot trying to create an upward angle of attack.
-This is surefire topping.
+Most handicap golfers think they need to flip and scoop the ball into the air instead of hitting down and allowing the loft and club design to compress the ball into the ground to get the ball airborne.

-When you hit your hybrid, hit down on it like a 6 or 7 iron through the ball and not UP into the ball.
+When you hit your hybrid, hit down on it like a 6 or 7 iron THROUGH the ball and not UP into the ball.

 Can I use a hybrid as a chip and run club?